gordonwatts/dataframe_expressions/README.md

 - Sometimes functions are defined in palces they make no sense.
 For example, the `abs` (or any `numpy` function) is defined always, even if your `DataFrame` represents a collection of jets.
 A reason to have `columns` and `collections` as different objects to help the user, and help editors guess possibilities.

 - There should be no concept of `parent` in a `DataFrame`.
 The expression should be everything, and point to any referenced objects.
 This will be especially true if mutliple root `DataFrame`'s are ever to be used.

+- Is it important to define new columns using the '=' sign? e.g. `df.jets.ptgev = df.jets.pt/1000.0`?